Your Registered Retirement Savings Plan (RRSP) account is an excellent tool for saving toward retirement.

 Option #1 – Transfer Funds to an RRIF

 This is the most popular option utilized by Canadians.
 An RRIF allows you to continue investing your money while deferring taxes until you make withdrawals.

 You can withdraw more than the minimum amount at any time, and taxes are due on any income you withdraw from an RRIF.
 If money remains in your RRIF after you pass away, it will go to your designated beneficiaries (e.g. spouse) or to your estate.

 Option #2 – Purchase an Annuity

 An annuity is an insurance product that pays you a steady, fixed, and guaranteed stream of income for a specified period of time, and in some cases, for life.
 There are two main types of annuities:

 Fixed Term Annuity: These will pay you a guaranteed income for a specified number of years, for example, for 10, 15, or 20 years into the future.
-They will usually not extend beyond age 90.
+They usually do not extend beyond age 90.
 If you die before the annuity term has passed, leftover payments will go to your beneficiary.